 I'M A CURRENT STUDENT.
 WILL MY U-PASS WORK BETWEEN QUARTERS/DURING BREAKS?

-If you are registered for the upcoming quarter the U-PASS benefits will work during breaks.
+If you are registered for the upcoming quarter the U-PASS benefits should work during breaks.

 CAN I USE MY U-PASS ON INTERCITY TRANSIT (OLYMPIA)?